onkelbeh/HomeAssistantRepository/README.md

 * grafana with influxdb, will have to use it at work soon and have to get used to it anyway, fits much better for irregular measurements than Cacti/RRD.
 * remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.
 * play with [Node-RED](https://nodered.org/), there are users requests for it, but my skills are to low for this Ebuild :-)
+* first tests with Python 3.9 are in progress

 ## some Background...
 I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues. currently 10.2.29 without problems.
 Influxdb and Graphana are also on the same box.
 Find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).